Beginning in the fall of 2012, the Kellogg Innovation & Entrepreneurship Initiative (KIEI)

 NUvention Web + Media

-NUvention: Web is an interdisciplinary experiential learning program designed to expose students to the entire product and business development life cycle for a software company.
+NUvention: Web + Media is an interdisciplinary experiential learning program designed to expose students to the entire product and business development life cycle for a software company.
 Project areas include iPad/Tablet App, Mobile Applications, New Media, Social Gaming, Twitter or Facebook Apps, eCommerce/Deals, Analytics, Cloud, Big Data or ideas from students in the program.
 Teams will be able to continue to work on their projects after the completion of the course.
 The application process will be available on the course website